 Outbound links refer to links from your site to an external (somebody else’s) site.

 Short for “Portable Document Format,” they were first developed by Adobe.
-The idea behind the PDF was to create a file format that did not dependent on applications, software, hardware or software for proper viewing.
+The PDF’s idea was to create a file format that did not depend on applications, software, hardware or software for proper viewing.
 Every PDF file has a complete description of a document, including the text, fonts, graphics, and other information needed to display it.

 A .PSD file is a layered image file used in Adobe PhotoShop.
 PSD, which stands for Photoshop Document, is the default format that Photoshop uses for saving data.
 PSD is a proprietary file that allows the user to work with the images’ individual layers even after the file has been saved.